JupyterPhysSciLab/Instructor_tools/README.md

 `$ pip install -e ../jupyter-instructortools` in the _Production_ instructions.

 ### Change Log
+  * 0.6.0
+    * Converted to hierarchical menu that appears in the menu bar rather than the toolbar.
   * 0.5.6.2
     * Simplified styling of highlight bars to reduce chances of markdown cell sanitization making them not show up.